jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) by a social worker in any other case.

 ### 336 Court may obtain cultural or community report
-Before making any order under section 283 the court may make any order that a Family Court is empowered to make under section 187, and the provisions of that section shall apply with such modifications as may be necessary.
+Before making any order under section 283 the court may make any order that the Family Court is empowered to make under section 187, and the provisions of that section shall apply with such modifications as may be necessary.

 ### 337 Reports may be made orally
 The court may, unless any person entitled to make representations in the proceedings objects, direct that any report required pursuant to section 334 (other than a report to which subsection (2) of that section applies) or section 336 be made orally to the court.